Re-syndicated from The Jerusalem Post

 “My philosophy is setting a framework for private investment and action.
 The mobile network is now more important than fixed broadband.
 In Germany, we integrated the needs of our rural citizens into the auction process and LTE

 licensing requirements, ensuring full LTE rollout in rural areas BEFORE urban areas.
 We shaped a voluntary agreement to have common standards but limited regulation.

 Regulation should be technology neutral, whether towards mobile, fixed broadband or cable (65% of German households are covered by cable).
 You have to convince the broadcasters to give up valuable spectrum, which they are willing to do if they understand the benefits for rural coverage.
 It was an easy implementation to bring broadband to the rural areas”.

 Internet freedom, service side convergence, unbundling telecom services and rural rollout- these are some of the priorities government regulators would like to address in 2012.
 But first they will begin with a Mai Tai.

-We write a daily newsletter featuring current events and the top stories in technology, media, marketing and entertainment.
+Subscribe to our daily newsletter featuring current events and the top stories in technology, media, and marketing.